kobykahane/NpEtw/README.md

 ##Building

-The minifilter driver itself requires Visual Studio 2015 CTP6 and the Windows Driver Kit 10 preview to build.
-The project that builds the MSI package requires version 3.10 of the Wix (Windows Installer XML) toolset.
+The minifilter driver itself requires Visual Studio 2015 and Windows Driver Kit 10 to build.
+The project that builds the MSI package requires version 3.10 or higher of the Wix (Windows Installer XML) toolset.

 ##Example usage